apanjeta2/event4u/user-managment-service/README.md

 ## Running tests

-- In order to run tests, open a second terminal (first one must be active) and type `npm test`
+- In order to run tests, open a second terminal (all services must be active) and type `npm test`